ABOUT CAMFT COMMITTEES,

 The purpose of the Elections Committee is to find members that are willing to run for open positions on the CAMFT Board of Directors.
 The process and related duties include (1) searching out interested members, (2) call for nominations from the general membership, (3) gather candidates bios, (4) organize and run the elections digitally, and (5) coordinate any related communiques from the committee.
 Nominations are hosted annually typically during late summer.
 Results of the election are announced at the Annual General Meeting.

 While the voting members of CAMFT vote for new board members, the board members themselves vote for the executive positions (ie., president, president elect, treasurer, and secretary).
 As a committee looking for potential candidates, we are conscious of succession planning for the executive and evenly distributed geographical representation of board members across Canada.
+We do need volunteers to help with this.
+Please contact [email protected] if you have a few hours to assist.

 Dan Wulff, Chair